figma/dev-mode-mcp-server-guide/README.md

 ## Prompting your MCP client

-The Dev Mode MCP server introduces a set of tools that help LLMs translate designs in Figma.
+The Figma MCP server introduces a set of tools that help LLMs translate designs in Figma.
 Once connected, you can prompt your MCP client to access a specific design node.

 There are two ways to provide Figma design context to your AI client: